 Botulinum Type A injections

-Botulinum type A injections are by far the MOST POPULAR cosmetic treatments preformed nationwide, helping millions fight wrinkles & rejuvenate their appearance.
+Botulinum type A injections are by far the MOST POPULAR cosmetic treatments performed nationwide, helping millions fight wrinkles & rejuvenate their appearance.

 Botulinum toxin type A is an injectable neurotoxin, better known under brand names such as Botox®, Dysport®, and Xeomin®.
 Neurotoxin treatments are the most popular single cosmetic procedure in the U.S. and are mainly used to smooth dynamic wrinkles, or those wrinkles that form as a result of facial movements like frowning, squinting, smiling, and other expressions we tend to make day after day.

-Treatment works by blocking nerve impulses to the muscles, causing them to relax.
+treatment works by blocking nerve impulses to the muscles, causing them to relax.
 As a result, your expressions soften and the dynamic wrinkles are greatly reduced.
-Other treatments for neurotoxin include its original approval by then FDA to treat migraine headaches.
+Other treatments for neurotoxin include its original approval by the FDA to treat migraine headaches.

 How long do the results last?

 The wrinkle-reducing effects from botulinum treatments will vary depending on the patient, the area treated, and the product used, but results will typically last anywhere from 2-4 months, with the average at 3 months.
 To maintain your results, Facial Aesthetics Team will simply repeat treatment, adjusting dosage and techniques as necessary to ensure optimal results.

 Beauty and Wellness Services